ManosAgelidis/spiking_CPG/README.md

     for ens in model.ensembles:
         ens.neuron_type=nengo.Direct()

-Alternatively if you want to run the script offline uncomment these lines:
+Alternatively if you want to run the script with the command line uncomment these lines:

     with nengo.Simulator(model) as sim:
         start_time = time.clock()
         sim.run(10)
         print('Time Lasted : {0}'.format(time.clock()-start_time))

-Optional: If you want to plot in the offline version uncomment these lines
+Optional: If you want to plot in the command line version uncomment these lines

     probe_osc = nengo.Probe(output,synapse=0.3)
     AND
     plt.plot(sim.trange(), sim.data[probe_osc])
     plt.show()

-To run the script offline just do
+To run the script with the command line just do

     python ijspeert_CPG.py